 - fails to declare the third party support in the application form

 - unable to show that the funds genuinely belong to the sponsor

-A child under 18 years of age applying to come to the UK as a visitor or seeking to extend stay, is not expected to have funds in his/her name.
-They may fulfil the maintenance requirements by showing access to funds from their parents or a bonafide third party.
+A child under 18 years of age applying to come to the UK as a visitor or seeking to extend stay, is not expected to have funds in their name.
+They may fulfil the maintenance requirements by showing access to funds from their parents or a bona fide third party.
 An unaccompanied child, at the border, may be asked for source/evidence of maintenance and accommodation during the trip to the UK.